 Objects operate on data members and member functions.
 It contains fields, methods, and constructors.
 For instance, while a car is an object, its various features like wheels, design, color, brackets, etc., are instances of its class.

 Objects are real-world entities, for example, a chair, pen, mobile, laptop, etc. The object has a state and behaviour, where the state coincides with data and behaviour functionality.
 The objects are created at runtime being a runtime entity.
 The objects are said to be instances of the class.
 All the members of the class can be accessed through the object.

 An access specifier determines how a class’s members (functions and variables) can be accessed outside the class’s scope.
 C++ has three types of access specifiers

-- Protected – A protected specifier allows child classes to access the protected data members of the parent class.
+- Protected – Members cannot be accessed from outside the class, however, they can be accessed in inherited classes.
+A protected specifier allows child classes to access the protected data members of the parent class.

-- Public – The class members that are declared “public” can be accessed throughout a C++ code.
+- Public – Members are accessible from outside the class.
+The class members that are declared “public” can be accessed throughout a C++ code.

 - What is a mutable storage class specifier?

 A mutable storage class specifier applies only to a class’s non-static and non-constant member variables for altering the constant class object’s member by declaring it.